TRAIL ETIQUETTE AND SKILLS

 FIREWOOD AND OTHER DESTRUCTIVE ACTIVITIES

-PLEASE, PLEASE, PLEASE, DO NOT CHOP DOWN TREES.
+PLEASE, PLEASE, PLEASE, DO NOT CHOP DOWN TREES FOR A FIRE.

 It scars the campsites, and ruins others enjoyment.